Penfall/Penfall/_posts/2017-4-24-Slamming-in-Historic-American-Folkstyle.md

 ![](http://i.imgur.com/nEkm3Ff.png)

 Instead, Leonard suggests a position, in the preceding image, that may develop into a circumstance in which this technique may be applied.
-In both a double armlock has been applied upon a wrestler with a chestlock upon his or her opponent.
+In both positions a double armlock has been applied upon a wrestler with a chestlock upon his or her opponent.
 In the double bridge, however, the wrestler maintaining the armlock is in the top position facing upwards.
 The upper wrestler's position is secure so long as his or her legs are spread apart, both roughly equidistant from the opponent's body.

 ![](http://i.imgur.com/mpPdzhJ.png)